Biden's EV metals import plan unlikely to match climate goals -executives

 "Allies were always going to need to be part of the lithium supply equation," he said.

-(Additional reporting by Trevor Hunnicutt; editing by Amran Abocar and Marguerita Choy)
+(Additional reporting by Trevor Hunnicutt; editing by Amran Abocar, Aurora Ellis and Marguerita Choy)

 ((ernest.scheyder@thomsonreuters.com; Twitter: @ErnestScheyder; +1-713-210-8512; Reuters Messaging: ernest.scheyder.thomsonreuters.com@reuters.net))